top of page

 "Show" don't "tell"

 "Showing" (reliving; unfolding; demonstrating) a story is better than "telling" (lecturing; announcing) a story.
 Years ago, I played a video game called Dishonored.
 It was an outstanding game until the last scene when a narrator comes on and tells how the story ends!
 That ending left me feeling hollow because I wasn't allowed to be a participant.
 Recently, I played Dishonored 2.
 It was an even better game.
 But again, at the end (the most exciting part), the narrator announces how the story ends.
-In both cases, the player is not included in the finish, but instead is "told about it."
-Bethesda Game Studios may make great games, but they don't know how to present a story.
+In both cases, the player is not included in the finish but is "told about it via narration."
+Bethesda Game Studios may make great video games but don't know how to present a story.

 Four rules